Cecily Jordan Farrar: Marriage to Samuel Jordan

-By 1620, Cecily had married Samuel Jordan and was living at Jordan's Journey, a 450 acre plantation on the James River.
+By 1620, Cecily had married Samuel Jordan and was living at Jordan's Journey, a 450-acre plantation on the James River.
 A year later, she gave birth to their daughter Mary.
 Cecily and her family survived the Powhatan surprise attack in 1622 that initiated the Second Anglo-Powhatan War.
 Although nearly a third of all the colonists in Virginia were killed in this surprise attack, nobody was listed as among the slain at Jordan's Journey.
-After the attack, Jordan's Journey provided a safe haven for survivors whose plantations were on the upper James River.
+After the attack, Jordan's Journey provided a haven for survivors whose plantations were on the upper James River.

 The breach of promise suit and marriage to William Farrar

 Samuel Jordan died in early 1623, when Cecily was pregnant with their daughter, Margaret.
-Cecily was then authorized to settle her husband's estate, and William Farrar, a colonist who had left his own land after the Powhatan attack and moved to Jordan's Journey, was bonded to help her.
+Cecily was then authorized to settle her husband's estate, and William Farrar, a colonist who had left his land after the Powhatan attack and moved to Jordan's Journey, was bonded to help her.
 During this time, Jordan's Journey prospered.

 About three or four days after Samuel Jordan's death, Reverend Greville Pooley claimed to have proposed marriage to Cecily and claimed she accepted.
 However, she instead chose to contract herself to William Farrar before Governor Yeardley and the Council of Virginia, disavowing Pooley's claim.

 As a result of Cecily's action, Pooley initiated the first breach of promise suit in English-speaking North America.

 After two years of litigation, the case was resolved in Cecily's favor in 1625.
-Pooley discharged her from all contracts and bound himself to a £500 bond stating that he would never have any claims, rights or titles over her.
+Pooley discharged her from all contracts and bound himself to a £500 bond stating that he would never have any claims, rights, or titles over her.

-While the case was ongoing, Cecily and William Farrar both lived at Jordan's Journey and continued to work together, and both "Mr. William Ferrar and Mrs. Jordan" were named as the heads of the household in the Jamestown Muster of 1624/25.
-By May 1625 Cecily and Farrar were finally married, and they had three children together: Cecily, William, and John.
+While the case was ongoing, Cecily and William Farrar lived at Jordan's Journey and continued to work together, and both "Mr. William Ferrar and Mrs. Jordan" were named as the heads of the household in the Jamestown Muster of 1624/25.
+By May 1625, Cecily and Farrar were finally married, and they had three children together: Cecily, William, and John.
 It is not known when Cecily died.
 The last year she is mentioned is 1631 in the record of William Farrar's sale of his assets in England.